-Sintala Design are creating beautiful products made from 100% solid wood, but here's the catch: all of the wood is only taken from fallen trees, prunings or anything left over from other manufacturing processes.
+Sintala Design is creating beautiful products made from 100% solid wood, but here's the catch: all of the wood is only taken from fallen trees, prunings, or anything left over from other manufacturing processes.
 This is a great initiative and will no doubt attract a lot of support.
 Rodrigo Aranda is the CEO and Co-Founder of Sintala Design, read on to find more about his vision:

 As a society we have a challenge: a company has to provide a service for people, but it does not need to go into conflict with the environment.
 It should be guaranteeing the future for everyone on the planet.